-- i) Rs.
-6.80 lakhs (Rs 11.11 lakhs) of Term Loan for Vehicle is secured by hypothecation of the concerned vehicle and is repayable as per the terms of loan. - ii) Rs.
-57.15 lakhs (Rs 82.56 lakhs) of Term Loan is availed for purchase of machinery and repayable in 5 years.
+ii) Rs.
+31.75 lakhs (Rs 57.15 lakhs) of Term Loan is availed for purchase of machinery and repayable in 5 years.
 The term loan is primarily secured by hypothecation of concerned machinery and existing securities provided to the bank also acts as a collateral to this term loan.
 The term loan is guaranteed by the managing directors of the Company.